What Is a Minimum Viable Product (MVP)?

 Minimum Marketable Product (MMP): a product with the minimum marketable features to be appealing to consumers.

-Proof of Concept: an activity focused on determining if an idea is feasible (e.g., can it be done from a technology standpoint, a financial standpoint, etc.).
+Proof of Concept: an activity focused on determining if a business idea is feasible (e.g., can it be done from a technology standpoint, a financial standpoint, etc.).

 Prototype: a prototype is an early simulation or model of a product or service used to test a concept.